2012-2013 Academic Year

 Baccalaureate Weekend College

-The Weekend College on the Doheny Campus of Mount St. Mary's College is an innovative approach to learning that provides working adults with the opportunity to earn the Bachelor of Arts degree with majors in Liberal Arts, Gerontology, Sociology, English, Religious Studies, and English and Business Administration, and the Bachelor of Science degree with a major in Business Administration, Sociology, Social Work, Film Media and Social Justice, and Criminology.
+The Weekend College on the Doheny Campus of Mount St. Mary’s College is an innovative approach to learning that provides working adults with the opportunity to earn the Bachelor of Arts degree with majors in Applied Psychology, Liberal Arts, Gerontology, Sociology, English, Religious Studies, and English and Business Administration, and the Bachelor of Science degree with a major in Business Administration, Sociology, Social Work, Film Media and Social Justice, and Criminology.
 In four years, students can earn their degrees while continuing to fulfill their full-time obligations to their careers and families.

 The Weekend College is not an accelerated program.
 Instead, it is a complete college experience, based on traditional curricula whose content has been organized in new ways and then redistributed so that classes, which would traditionally be spread out evenly over a fifteen-week semester, are concentrated into six intensive weekends.
-These weekends are non-consecutive and are scheduled in such a way that there is a space of at least two weeks, and usually three weeks, between each class weekend.
+These weekends are non-consecutive and are scheduled in such a way that there is a space of at least two weeks between each class weekend.
 Adult students, even if they work full-time during the week and have, in addition, family and personal obligations, are nevertheless able to perform comfortably and successfully if they have developed a reasonable degree of maturity and motivation.
 Those who take the full-time load of three courses per semester spend the whole day in classes on both Saturday and Sunday on each of the six weekend sessions.

 The program is designed for both men and women, part-time or full-time students, and for those who bring with them transfer credits from other colleges as well as students who are just beginning their college education.
 The same teachers who exemplify Mount St. Mary’s academic excellence teach small classes.
 Students who receive a four-year bachelor's degree from the Weekend College (spend course comparable material hours in the classroom), receive the same outstanding quality of instruction, and are certified as possessing the same high level of knowledge and skills as the graduates of Mount St. Mary's renowned weekday college.